top of page

 Unacceptable Sources of Funds for Deposits & Closing

-• Cash - Any deposits of cash in the buyer's account in the last 60 days should be discussed with the buyer's agent
+• Cash - Any large, unusual deposits or cash deposits in the buyer's account in the last 60 days must be documented and explained

 • Unsecured funds like a title or personal loan